Author Archives: Armand D'Angour

 A woman at the Olympics

+Now posted on my Substack – click here.
 KALLIPATEIRA by Loréntsos Mavílis (1860-1912) “O noble Rhodian lady, how come you here, explain!
 By ancient custom, women are barred from this domain.”
 “I have a nephew, Eukles, who won Olympic fame.
-My father, son, three brothers, are honoured for the same. … Continue reading
+My father, son, … Continue reading

 Posted in Poems and versions | Comments Off on A woman at the Olympics